-Kolkata is the world’s largest processor of jute.
+Kolkata is the largest metropolis of India by area.

 The British built the first theatre hall in 1745 and called it the “Play House”.
 But it was the Russian theatre lover Horasim Lebedev who floated the first Bangla theatre production in 1795 based on an adaptation of “The Disguise”.
 Lebedev is also credited with building the first auditorium for Bangla play, the “Bengalee Theatre”.